olivier3lanc/Jekyll-LibDoc/README.md

 ## Contributing

-Feel free to contribute to LibDoc development, fork this project, make changes on develop branch and send pull requests.
+Feel free to contribute to LibDoc development, fork this project, make changes on develop branch and send pull requests or simply report issues.